owncloud/owncloud-sdk/README.md

 ## Unit tests

 The following command will run all unit tests.
-Before running the command, make sure you have edited the `owncloud/test/config.js` file according to the comments above each config.
+Before running the command, make sure you have edited the `owncloud/test/config.json` file accordingly.

 ```
 $ make test